 If you're looking for a budget pick, we recommend checking out the Keychron M3 Mini.
 It's remarkably lightweight, weighing only slightly more than our top pick, the Razer Viper V3 Pro.
 It also has a comfortable, symmetrical shape that's on the small side, but it's still accommodating to most hand sizes and grip types.
 It's no slouch in terms of performance, either.
 It touts PixArt's flagship PAW3395 sensor, which helps it achieve impressively low latency numbers that deliver a precise and responsive gaming experience.

-This mouse has some less common features than other high-performance gaming mice.
-For instance, it comes with both a USB-A and a USB-C wireless receiver, which is especially useful if you game on a laptop.
+This mouse has some less common features compared to other high-performance gaming mice.
+It comes with both a USB-A and a USB-C wireless receiver, which is especially useful if you game on a laptop.
 It falls short of more premium options because of its somewhat scratchy mouse feet and buttons that feel a bit mushy.
 It's also not quite on the same performance tier as our more expensive picks, as it has slightly higher click and sensor latency than those options.
 Overall, this mouse is a very compelling option that will provide an excellent FPS gaming experience at a reasonable price point.

 Its only flaw is its weight, as it isn't nearly as easy to maneuver quickly as our budget pick, the Keychron M3 Mini, or other more expensive options on this list.
 If you're looking for a much lighter mouse at a similar price, check out the Cooler Master MM720.
 It has a small and fairly wide shape but is very comfortable for most hand sizes.
 Its performance is similar to that of the Logitech mouse, but its light weight makes it easier to move around quickly and precisely.
 Its biggest downside is its build quality; it squeaks and creaks when you apply enough pressure.